ABRS National Taxonomy Research Grant Program

 |Ability to carry out the project, or capacity in the case of early career researchers to do the project, as demonstrated in the application||40%|

-All grant recipients who receive funding from the ABRS, are subject to the terms and conditions set out in the ABRS Grant Funding Agreement.
+All grant recipients who receive funding from the ABRS under the 2016–2017 round, are subject to the terms and conditions set out in the ABRS Grant Funding Agreement.

-The Department of Sustainability, Environment, Water, Population and Communities has developed standard funding agreements for grants.
-Applicants who are successful in receiving funding under the ABRS National Taxonomy Research Grant Program are subject to the conditions set out in the following funding agreement templates.
+The Department of the Environment has developed standard funding agreements for grants.
+Applicants who are successful in receiving funding under the ABRS NTRGP are subject to the conditions set out in the following funding agreement templates.

 Note: These funding agreements are samples only and may vary slightly from year to year.